 Why do you want a board role?

-Any Chair or nominations committee is going to be intimately interested in why you want a board role or another board role.
+Any Chair or nominations committee is going to be intimately interested in why you want a board directorship or another board role.

 Her goal was to develop a board portfolio – she told me so.
 We spent a good 30 minutes together with her explaining what she did – particularly her experience and passion for strategic work around change and product development and working with boards.